k-five/VoALP/README.md

 ## Vocabulary of Advanced Linux Programming
-### written by:
-### Mark Mitchell, Jeffrey Oldham and Alex Samuel
+### written by:  Mark Mitchell, Jeffrey Oldham and Alex Samuel

-Since I am learning English and meanwhile programming, after reading this book, collected those vocabulary that was difficult to me.
+Since I am learning English and meanwhile programming, after reading this book, collected those vocabularies that were difficult to me.
 Thus I found their definition(s) in: Oxford Advanced American Dictionary and put in a `.csv` file and also `.odt` and `.pdf` as well.

 What I have done is this:
  - the definition of the vocabulary itself